Hakej/bash-scripts/README.md

 # Linux Scripts
-Collection of scripts/shortcuts I'm using on Linux operating systems.
+Collection of files I'm using on Linux operating systems.